circlewithamole/circlewithamole/README.md

 - I’m a certified Asian born and living in Asia, so English isn’t my first language

+- I like roblox

+- I often mispell words on purpose
 Socials:

 <a href="https://www.tumblr.com/blog/circlewithamole" style="color: blue; text-decoration: none;">Tumblr</a>